 MTH 112: Precalculus Algebra

-This course emphasizes the algebra of functions, including polynomial, rational, exponential, and logarithmic functions.
-The course also covers systems of equations and inequalities, quadratic inequalities, and the binomial theorem.
-Additional topics may include matrices, Cramer's Rule, and mathematical induction.
+This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
+In addition, the course covers non-linear inequalities as well as systems of linear and non-linear equations and inequalities.
+Credits: 3